100% ONLINE! The MTSU Specialist in Education (Ed.S.) degree Major in Curriculum and

 that cultural circumstances and mental processes have on learning and teaching in

 Applicants must have:

-- an earned master’s degree from an accredited university or college;
+- an earned master's degree in any area from an accredited university or college required

 - a grade point average (GPA) in previous academic work that reflects potential for

 For complete curriculum details, click on the REQUIREMENTS button to the right.